Ontari (film): Plot

 This movie starts in a dhaba where a kid is giving tea to a customer when suddenly a car crashes into the dhaba.
 A gangster named Veeraju (Supreet) tries to escape with injuries and runs into a guest house and closes the door and tries to make a call suddenly when bell rang Veeraju tries see in eye hole out side person Vamsi (Gopichand) shoots him brutally and breaks the door enters inside shoots more times while leaving security sees Vamsi but leaves because of his anger is the son of an affluent handloom house owner, Muddu Krishna Rao (Paruchuri Venkateswara Rao).
 He falls in love with Bujji (Bhavana), an orphan who resides in a hostel.
 With his parents' consent, Vamsi plans to get engaged to Bujji.
 However, before the engagement, a group of gangsters kidnaps her.

 Bujji is nearly assaulted by Lal Mahankali's (Ashish Vidyarthi) younger brother, Panda (Ajay), but Vamsi intervenes and beats him up.

-Enraged by the humiliation, Mahankali vows revenge and executes his plan on the day of Vamsi and Bujji's wedding.
+Enraged, Mahankali vows revenge and executes his plan on the day of Vamsi and Bujji's wedding.
 With the support of MLA Raghava (Rajiv Kanakala), a close friend of Vamsi, Mahankali kidnaps Bujji and brutally raped her in front of Vamsi.
 Raghava, in exchange for political gain, betrays Vamsi and helps Mahankali.
 During the confrontation, Mahankali stabs Vamsi, leaving him severely wounded.

 Vamsi, determined to take revenge, arrives in Hyderabad and begins hunting down the gangsters responsible.
 After discovering Raghava’s betrayal, he kills him.
 Meanwhile, ACP (Sayaji Shinde) investigates the case and interrogates Vamsi’s family.
 Vamsi, suffering from hallucinations, remains unaware of key details until the ACP reveals them to him.
 Despite initially pursuing Vamsi, the ACP ultimately sympathizes with him and allows him to continue his quest for vengeance.

 In the climax, Vamsi finally tracks down Mahankali, kills him, and severs Panda’s arm.
 However, his vengeance is overshadowed by a devastating truth—his father, Krishna Rao, reveals that Bujji had died on the day of their engagement.
 Unable to endure the trauma, she had jumped from a building, ending her life.